How To Improve Ambient Comfort In Your Home

 The word ambient gets tossed around the sales floor at IKEA more than Swedish meatballs.
 But to be fair, it does have a few varying definitions that all apply to the interior comforts of your home.
-In the most general sense it applies to the surrounding area or environment of a space, collectively encompassing light, sound, temperature, and air quality.
-It is with the latter two we will focus on as together they have the greatest impact on household comfort.
+In the most general sense, it applies to the surrounding area or environment of space, collectively encompassing light, sound, temperature, and air quality.
+It is the latter two we will focus on as together they have the greatest impact on household comfort.

 4 Ways to Improve Interior Air Quality and Temperature to Create a More Comfortable Home

 A crack, fracture, or air leak of any size in the trim, baseboards, roofing, or foundation in your home will have a direct impact on your ambient air temperature and air quality.
 Walk around the interior from basement to attic and inspect at-risk zones (by windows, doors, etc.) in and around your house and apply caulking and/or weather stripping to seal cracks and air leaks.
 Not only will this keep outside air (hot and cold alike) out, it will allow your furnace or AC unit (more on each below) to do what it needs to do to keep occupants in comfort.

 For those that skipped biology class (or was it chemistry?) the day your teacher covered photosynthesis, allow us to review.
 Through the process of photosynthesis, plants convert the carbon dioxide we exhale into fresh oxygen and can also remove toxins from the air we breathe.
 You can therefore see the importance of bringing in some greenery.
 To perform photosynthesis, plants require carbon dioxide, water, and sunlight, so it’s necessary to keep breathing (easy enough), water them as required, and ensure that you let natural light into your home.